alephjs/alephjs.org/pages/docs/advanced-features/custom-app.md

 Aleph.js uses the `App` component to initialize pages.
 You can override it to control the page initialization, which allows you to:

-- Add global heam element(meta,link...)
+- Add global heam element(meta, link...)
 - Add global styles
 - Add global layout elements
 - Add custom `ErrorBoundary`